 Library Instruction and Tours

 The Reference staff provides library tours and instruction to support the Lewis & Clark Law School and the Lewis & Clark College curriculum.
 The law library is not available to any other educational institution or program for instructional purposes.
-Any instruction or tour of the law library directed by anyone other than a law library staff member must be authorized by either the Director of the Library, or one of the Assistant Directors.
+Any instruction or tour of the law library directed by anyone other than a law library staff member must be authorized by either the Director of the Library or an Assistant Director.
 Non-authorized groups will be asked to leave.

 Smoking is prohibited in all law school buildings and is no longer allowed anywhere on campus.